vivachu/slate/source/includes/_messaging.md

 id | true |  The id of the messageGroup

 <aside class="success">
 List of last 200 messages from the messageGroup are returned.
+Each message object has a sender, entry info, path of sticker, message, and timestamp.
 </aside>